MichaelRFox/fxToolTip.js/README.md

 * **suspendTips** (boolean) - Whether to suspend (true) or enable (false) global processing of tooltips.
 * **default** - false
 * **returns** - if the method is called without the suspendTips argument, the method returns the current state of tooltips (true for suspended, false for enabled).
 Otherwise, nothing is returned.
-* **description** - this method is useful for temprarilty suspending and reenabling tooltips globally in such cases where other onscreen interaction may be interfered with by the tooltips.
+* **description** - this method is useful for temporarily suspending and re-enabling tooltips globally in such cases where other on-screen interaction may be interfered with by the tooltips.

 ### <a id='fxToolTip.globalOptions'>fxToolTip.globalOptions</a>
 * **description** - provides the ability to set options globally for all subsequently created tooltips.
 After the global options are changed, individual tooltips can be individually styled.
 Setting global options follows the same convention as setting individual tooltip options as describe in the [fxToolTip object](#The-fxToolTip-object) section.
-Note that fxToolTip.globalOptions is an object litteral, but each option returns the [fxToolTip.globalOptions object](#fxToolTip.globalOptions), so setting of global options can be chained.
+Note that fxToolTip.globalOptions is an object literal, but each option returns the [fxToolTip.globalOptions object](#fxToolTip.globalOptions), so setting of global options can be chained.

 ```javascript
     fxTooltip.globalOptions